Sialitech/label-siali/docs/source/guide/predictions.md

 This example JSON also includes a prediction score for the task.
 The IDs for each rectangle result match the label assigned to the region and the text area transcription for the region.

-Import pre-annotated tasks into Label Studio [using the UI](tasks.html#Import-data-from-the-Label-Studio-UI) or [using the API](/api#operation/projects_import_create).
+Import pre-annotated tasks into Siali Label [using the UI](tasks.html#Import-data-from-the-Label-Studio-UI) or [using the API](/api#operation/projects_import_create).

 !!! note
-    The image data in this example task references an uploaded file, identified by the source_filename assigned by Label Studio after uploading the image.
-The best way to reference image data is using presigned URLs for images stored in cloud storage, or absolute paths to image data stored in local storage and added to Label Studio by [syncing storage](storage.html).
+    The image data in this example task references an uploaded file, identified by the source_filename assigned by Siali Label after uploading the image.
+The best way to reference image data is using presigned URLs for images stored in cloud storage, or absolute paths to image data stored in local storage and added to Siali Label by [syncing storage](storage.html).

 ## Troubleshoot pre-annotations

 <!-- md image_units.md -->

-If annotators can't see predictions or if you encounter unexpected behavior after you import pre-annotations into Label Studio, review this guidance to resolve the issues.
+If annotators can't see predictions or if you encounter unexpected behavior after you import pre-annotations into Siali Label, review this guidance to resolve the issues.

 ### Make sure the predictions are visible to annotators
 In the **Settings > Machine Learning** section for your project, make sure that the following settings are configured: